mmore500/waves/index.md

 2. a curriculum vitae or resume,
 3. a brief (appox.
 500 to 1000 words) statement that describes
    - your personal background and career goals,
-   - a diversity, equity, and inclusion statement (see below),
+   - your commitment to diversity, equity, and inclusion (see below),
    - your interest in the program, and
    - an interesting coding project you've tackled.
       * in any setting: school, hackathon, personal project, research, work, etc.
       * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!
 4. the name, email, and relationship of any letter writers you have asked to submit on your behalf (see below).

-Your diversity, equity, and inclusion (DEI) statement can discuss any combination of
+The portion of your statement covering diversity, equity, and inclusion (DEI) can discuss any combination of
 * your contribution to promoting DEI (past, present, or future),
 * your experiences with DEI issues,
 * your perspective on DEI issues,